MinecraftForge/Documentation/docs/effects/sounds.md

 In `EntityPlayer`, overriding the above
   1. `playSound(SoundEvent, volume, pitch)`
       - Forward to `World`'s overload 2, passing in `this` as the player
-      - LOGICAL SERVER: Okays the sound to everyone nearby EXCEPT this player
+      - LOGICAL SERVER: Plays the sound to everyone nearby EXCEPT this player
       - LOGICAL CLIENT: N/A, it's overrided again below
       - USEFUL FOR: See next one.